The Community Guide Staff

 Deborah R. Bauer, MPH, RN, CHES

-Deborah R. Bauer (Karna, LLC) is one of two Community Guide partnership and dissemination coordinators.
-Her role focuses in two key areas: optimizing relationships with Liaisons to the Community Preventive Services Task Force (Task Force), and promoting awareness and use of Task Force recommendations.
+Deborah R. Bauer (Karna, LLC) is a health communications specialist and partnerships coordinator on the Dissemination and Implementation Team of the Community Guide Branch.
+Her role focuses in two key areas: optimizing relationships with Liaisons to the Task Force, and promoting awareness and use of Task Force recommendations.
 Before joining the Community Guide, Ms. Bauer served as coordinator of the CDC Healthier Worksite Initiative, building on previous experience in employee health promotion and management.
 Ms. Bauer's public health experience also includes cancer control and prevention, having served as statewide professional education consultant for the Georgia Department of Human Resources Breast and Cervical Cancer Program.
-She has a bachelor of nursing degree from the University of Oklahoma and a master of public health degree from Emory University Rollins School of Public Health.
+She has a bachelor of nursing degree and a master of public health degree.

-Joe Bryce (Saicon Consultants, Inc.) serves as web developer for the Community Guide Branch and is responsible for updates and design changes on the Community Guide website.
+Joe Bryce (Saicon Consultants, Inc.) serves as web developer on the Dissemination and Implementation Team of the Community Guide Branch and is responsible for the design and maintenance of the Community Guide website.
 Mr. Bryce has more than fifteen years of experience in web development and design and has managed sites for a wide range of clients, including CDC's Public Health Library.
-Mr. Bryce holds a BS in business administration, information systems management from Auburn University.
+Mr. Bryce holds a bachelors of science in business administration, information systems management.

 Krista Hopkins Cole, MPH

-Krista Hopkins Cole (Karna, LLC) is one of the partnership and dissemination coordinators for the Guide to Community Preventive Services.
-In this role, she works closely with her co-coordinator to optimize relationships with Liaisons to the Community Preventive Services Task Force and disseminate Task Force recommendations.
+Krista Hopkins Cole (Karna, LLC) is a health communications specialist on the Dissemination and Implementation Team of the Community Guide Branch.
+In this role, she manages and develops content for the Community Guide website and disseminates information about Task Force findings.
 Before joining the Community Guide, Ms. Cole served as a health communication specialist for CDC's Injury Center where she led communication activities for the Division of Unintentional Injury Prevention and worked to promote the application of behavioral sciences to injury prevention.
-She also has experience leading health communication activities for state and county agencies as well as nonprofit organizations.
-Ms. Cole has a master of public health in health behavior, health education from the University of North Carolina, Chapel Hill.
+She has lead health communication activities for state and county agencies and nonprofit organizations.
+Ms. Cole has a bachelor of science degree in psychology and a master of public health in health behavior, health education.

 Kristen D. Folsom, BA